tq-systems/meta-tq/meta-tq/doc/README.imx.BootMedia.md

 `sudo dd if=<bootstream> of=/dev/mmcblk0 bs=1k seek=<kiB offset> conv=fsync`

-Example for U-Boot, see [SD-card / eMMC partition start block number](#bootstream-location-on-sd-and-emmc).
+Example for U-Boot, see [SD card / eMMC partition start block number](#bootstream-location-on-sd-and-emmc).

 **Attention**: partition in this context means the eMMC hardware partitions.
 This is unrelated to MBR or GPT partitions in eMMC user partition.